 Andrew Shaw points out that Playford published a dance with the same figures in A new Additional Sheet to the Dancing Master in 1688 called The Maids Delight (Playford didn't use apostrophes to mark possessives).
 That dance was a jig, rather than a slip-jig, and the A strain was only 4 bars (and was repeated).
 Walsh seems to have copied Playford word for word.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

-The dance contains the following figures: hand turn (allemande), turn single, turn single cloverleaf, cast, lead (and probably others).
+The dance contains the following figures: hand turn (allemande), turn single, turn single cloverleaf, cast, lead, cross go below (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance itself is out of copyright, and is in the public domain.
 The interpretation is copyright © 2017 by Andrew Shaw.
 My visualization of this dance is copyright © 2021 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.